Fremont Creative District

 John C. Fremont Park

 John C. Fremont Park is host to many of the Fremont Creative District annual and seasonal events including John C. Fremont Days and the Summer Concert Series.
-The park includes a picnic shelter, play equipment and splash pad.
+The park includes a picnic shelter, play equipment and a splash pad.

 Keene Memorial Library